For the purpose of this document, the term proxy server is narrowed in scope to refer only to proxy servers between web browsers and web servers.

 This strategy works well, but poses a few difficulties.
 Corporate sites often block access to these non-standard port numbers (web server normally use only ports 80 and 443).
 At institutions that run EZproxy, it may be difficult to configure firewalls to support the range of ports required.

-Proxied by hostname
+Proxy by hostname

 To overcome the restrictions of port mapping, proxy by hostname was introduced.
 Instead of using port numbers to represent remote web servers, unique host names are used.
 Our sample URL of: